 As part of Entegris' commitment to high ethical standards, the Board follows sound governance practices that it believes are widespread in the industry.
-These practices, which are summarized below, are described in more detail beginning on page 30 of this Proxy Statement.
+These practices, which are summarized below, are described in more detail beginning on page 31 of this Proxy Statement.

-- Annual election of all directors by majority voting - Directors not elected by a majority of votes cast are subject to the Company's resignation policy - Mandatory retirement at age 72 - 12-year tenure limit for all independent directors joining the Board after 2020 - Annual "say on pay" advisory vote - No "poison pill" - Our Bylaws provide for "proxy access" by stockholders - ✓ 6 of 7 director nominees are independent - Fully independent Board committees - ✓ Executive sessions are held at each regularly scheduled Board meeting without management - Independent registered public accounting firm and internal auditor meet regularly with Audit & Finance Committee without management present - Annual Board and committee self-evaluations - Lead Independent Director - Active Board oversight of risk and risk management, including cybersecurity risks - Stringent stock ownership requirements for executive officers and directors - Directors and executive officers are prohibited from hedging and pledging Company stock - Code of business ethics that applies to our officers, directors, employees, contractors and agents - Commitment to corporate social responsibility matters, including sustainability
+- Annual election of all directors by majority voting - Directors not elected by a majority of votes cast are subject to the Company's resignation policy - Mandatory retirement at age 72 - ✓ 12-year tenure limit for all independent directors joining the Board after 2020 - ✓ Annual "say on pay" advisory vote - ✓ No "poison pill" - ✓ Our Bylaws provide for "proxy access" by stockholders - 6 of 7 director nominees are independent - Fully independent Board committees - Executive sessions are held at each regularly scheduled Board meeting without management - 🗡 Independent registered public accounting firm and internal auditor meet regularly with Audit & Finance Committee without management present - Annual Board and committee self-evaluations - Lead Independent Director - ✓ Active Board oversight of risk and risk management, including cybersecurity risks - Stringent stock ownership requirements for executive officers and directors - Directors and executive officers are prohibited from hedging and pledging Company stock - Commitment to corporate social responsibility matters, including sustainability